Regulatory Authority: Section 1-49.4 of the Code of Laws of South Carolina and OMB A-21 and Federal Acquisition Regulations.

 B. Definition of Equipment, Capitalized Equipment, Non-Capitalized Equipment

-Definition.
-University equipment consists of asset acquisitions with a unit value of $1,000 or greater and a useful life in excess of one year.
+University equipment consists of asset acquisitions with a useful life in excess of one year.

 C. Use of Equipment

 University equipment should be used for University business only, and should not be removed from University premises for purposes other than University business.

 Personal equipment may be used at the owner's risk.
 Equipment items should be labeled to indicate personal ownership.
 Personal equipment will not be covered by University insurance, and the University will not be responsible for the loss of, damage to, or maintenance of personal equipment.